 Sibling Loss–A Sister's Journey From Despair to Celebration, If I Should Ever Lose You and I Don't Know How It Happened are three works, a book and two songs, by author and songwriter Lucy Ravinsky.
 This episode focuses on the importance of writing and how she overcame a great loss as a 16-year-old with the sudden death of her younger brother.
 The story of her early life and relationships, the night her brother was struck and killed by a car and the aftermath and healing is told in her book Sibling Loss under the pen name Laura Prince.

 Lucy started writing poetry as a child and later took her writing talents to songwriting.
 Her featured song If I Should Ever Lose You was a CAPAC songwriting contest winner.
-It was written in memory of her beloved brother but it's a song that relates to anyone who has lost a loved one under any circumstance.
+It was written in memory of her beloved brother but it's a song that relates to anyone who has lost a loved one.

-Lucy says I Don't Know How It Happened is her best work to date.
-She refers to it as storytelling in a country ballad style.
+I Don't Know How It Happened she feels is her best work to date.
+She refers to it as the love of storytelling in a country ballad style.
 She says it needs some country guitar but you decide.
 This is a very good arrangement.

 In Lucy's words: “We have all come a long way in the last 50 years in regard to helping one another and communicating.
 For example, in the 60’s & 70’s homosexuals were hiding their orientation due to being victimized by the public, including being killed.
 Postpartum depression was scoffed at as the spoiled and childish attitude of a woman who didn’t want to take care of her newborn.
 Help was so illusive in the 60’s that recovery was almost impossible from most major traumas.